 Hemp and CBD

 The hemp plant produces more than 400 organic compounds.
 Of these, there are two main groups of bioactive molecules known as terpenes and cannabinoids.
-Cannabinoids are compounds that can influence functioning of the nervous system, with CBD being one such active cannabinoid identified in hemp.
+CBD is an active cannabinoid identified in hemp.

 Cannabidiol is CBD

 Cannabidiol, or CBD for short, is actually one of the most abundant cannabinoids found in hemp.
 CBD is thought to have many applications.
 While beneficial for one’s health and wellbeing, CBD does not have any psychoactive properties, unlike its more famous cousin THC, and should not be confused with this substance.

 CBD is a chemical compound which is obtained from a plant named cannabis.

 The two main constituents gathered from this plant are THC and CBD.
 However there is still a lot of research required to be done in this field and in-depth clinical trials remain ongoing.